Telson: Chelicerates

 The term telson is widely used for the caudal spine of some chelicerates.
 The chelicerate telson can be clearly seen in a number of fossil species (like in eurypterids) and in extant animals (like the horseshoe crab "tail" and the scorpion sting).
 Some authorities have urged that the usage of this word in this context be discouraged.

 Myriapods

 In millipedes, the telson consists of a legless pre-anal body segment (which may contain a posterior extension known as an epiproct), a pair of anal valves (paraprocts) or plates closing off the anus, and a plate below the anus (hypoproct), also known as a subanal scale.

-In centipedes the telson is the rear-most body segment, posterior to the genital openings, bearing two anal valves.
+In centipedes the telson is the hindmost body segment, posterior to the genital openings, bearing two anal valves.

 Hexapods

 Proturans, an order of minute soil-dwelling animals, are the only hexapods with a telson.